-I’ve lost count of the number of UTI’s mum has had over the years and how difficult it is to get a urine sample from her.
-A UTI is a Urinary tract infection can effect your bladder, urethra, or your kidneys.
+I’ve lost count of the number of UTIs mum has had over the years and how difficult it is to get a urine sample from her.
+A UTI is a Urinary tract infection that can affect your bladder, urethra, or your kidneys.
 And for someone with dementia can cause severe issues like delirium if not treated.

 A simple urine test can determine whether you have an infection or not.
 Your doctor can do an on the spot test of your urine sample using a dipstick or ask you for a urine sample to test in a lab.